Poltuu/Harpoon/README.md

 - Change default webhooks registration validation `IWebHookValidator.ValidateAsync` to allow for such triggers to be considered valid.
 - Modify default ``IWebHookStore`` implementation so that the trigger is understood correctly.
-- Modify default ``IWebHookMatcher`` implementation so that the filters on which the parameters matching is done are correct.

 The following example is based on overrides of the default implementations, but other approaches are possible.